show_page.php1 : mn06.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Digit: Extending from the epidermis, contiguous with the nailbed epithelium, and expanding into the subungual space and replacing the palmar aspect of the third phalanx in an advancing front is an unencapsulated, expansile, well demarcated, moderately cellular epithelial neoplasm composed of polygonal cells arranged in broad anastomosing trabeculae with irregular scalloped borders, undergoing keratinization, and surrounding a central core of amorphous parakeratotic keratin.
+HISTOPATHOLOGIC DESCRIPTION: Digit: Extending from the epidermis, contiguous with the nailbed epithelium, and expanding into the subungual space, compressing and replacing the palmar aspect of the third phalanx is an unencapsulated, expansile, well demarcated, moderately cellular epithelial neoplasm composed of polygonal cells arranged in broad anastomosing trabeculae, undergoing keratinization, and surrounding a central core of amorphous parakeratotic keratin.
 Neoplastic cells have distinct cell borders, abundant brightly eosinophilic cytoplasm which is often vacuolated (intracellular edema), and an irregularly round to oval and vesiculate nucleus with finely stippled chromatin and 1-2 prominent nucleoli.
-Mitotic count is < 1 in 2.37mm^2.
+Mitotic count is <1 per 2.37mm2.
 Neoplastic cells undergo orderly maturation and keratinization which is generally without a granular layer.
 The neoplasm is surrounded by numerous lymphocytes, plasma cells, and macrophages with granulation tissue composed of loose connective tissue, fibroblasts, and small caliber blood vessels adjacent to spicules of immature woven bone lined by osteoblasts.
-The neoplasm compresses the adjacent bone causing compression lysis and bony remodeling characterized by sclerosis of the underlying cancellous bone and deposition of immature woven bone.
+The neoplasm compresses the adjacent bone causing compression lysis and bony remodeling characterized by proliferative woven bone with multifocal central areas of cartilaginous differentiation.
 Within the adjacent distal interphalangeal joint, there are multiple small synovial fronds and papillary projections extending into the synovial space which are lined by cuboidal synoviocytes that occasionally pile up 3 to 4 cell layers thick with a euchromatic nucleus (reactive synoviocytes).
 Within a focally extensive area of the adjacent dermis, many lymphocytes, plasma cells, macrophages, and fewer neutrophils separate, surround, and replace adnexa, and apocrine glands often contain amphophilic homogenous secretory product or eosinophilic cellular and karyorrhectic necrotic debris.

 MORPHOLOGIC DIAGNOSIS: Digit: Subungual keratoacanthoma, mixed breed, canine.